jSchmidt-design/irTactile/README.md

 If there are clicking noises the buffer multiplicator has to be increased.
 If the output is clean the multiplicator can be reduced as long as there are no clicking noises.

 If the total buffer needs to be increased above 400 byte, "Latency Compensation" can be enabled.
 For ASIO the values need to be kept very low 10%-20%.
 For WASAPI 10%-50% can be a valid range.
+But this has to be tested for each sound card individually

 ## Car specific configuration